wso2/docs-is/en/docs/learn/creating-geo-location-dataset.md

 ](../../learn/enabling-geolocation-based-statistics).

 1. Create an account in [www.maxmind.com](https://www.maxmind.com/) and download the **GeoLite2 City: CSV Format** as a ZIP file.
-2. Download the geoip-2-csv-converter from <https://github.com/maxmind/geoip2-csv-converter/releases> according to your operating system.
+2. Download the geoip-2-csv-converter from <https://github.com/maxmind/geoip2-csv-converter/releases> depending on your operating system.

 #### Prepare the database entries